-The Cambridge Centre for Applied Research in Human Trafficking exists in order to facilitate a multi-agency, cross departmental and inter university research effort to respond to the multiple challenges of Human Trafficking in all its global and local realizations.
+Welcome to the Cambridge Centre for Applied Research in Human Trafficking which facilitates multi-agency, cross departmental and inter and intra university research efforts to respond to the multiple challenges of Human Trafficking and Modern Slavery in all its global and local realizations.

 Cambridge Counter Trafficking Summer School and Senior Symposium